vyrjana/pyimpspec/docs/source/index.rst

 If you wish to contribute to the project, then please read the `readme <https://github.com/vyrjana/pyimpspec/blob/main/README.md>`_ before submitting a `pull request via GitHub <https://github.com/vyrjana/pyimpspec/pulls>`_.

 Pyimpspec is licensed under GPLv3_ or later.

-.. only:: html

-   PDF copies of the documentation are available in the `releases section <https://github.com/vyrjana/pyimpspec/releases>`_.

 .. toctree::